TheOdinProject/curriculum/ruby_on_rails/rails_basics/deployment.md

 ---

 ### Fly.io
-- Fly.io uses a simple CLI tool for deployment.
+- Fly.io uses a CLI tool for deployment.
 - Pay for what you use with very reasonable rates.
 Each app should cost around $4 per month.
 - $20 a month should be enough to host eight apps (including three apps for free).